Super balance transfer credit cards

 Some balance transfers, however, are better than good: they're great, splendid, super, even.

 Super balance transfer credit cards allow their borrowing balances to be moved not only to credit cards in distress but also to current accounts.

-You'll often see them advertised as money transfers and if you're still wondering what all the fuss is about you're reading the right guide.
+As you can see below, they're often advertised as money transfers and if you're still wondering what all the fuss is about then you're reading the right guide.

-- Find the three best ways to use these truly super cards here
+- look at the three best ways to use these truly super cards here and,

 1. Pay off a high cost overdraft or loan